Sexual addiction: Controversy

 The controversy surrounding sexual addiction is centered around its identification, through a diagnostic model, in a clinical setting.
 As noted in current medical literature reviews, compulsive sexual behavior has been observed in humans; drug-induced compulsive sexual behavior has also been noted clinically in some individuals taking dopaminergic drugs.
 Moreover, some research suggests compulsive engagement in sexual behavior despite negative consequences in animal models.
 Since current diagnostic models use drug-related concepts as diagnostic criteria for addictions, these are ill-suited for modelling compulsive behaviors in a clinical setting.
 Consequently, diagnostic classification systems, such as the DSM, do not include sexual addiction as a diagnosis because there is currently "insufficient peer-reviewed evidence to establish the diagnostic criteria and course descriptions needed to identify these behaviors as mental disorders".
 A systematic review on sexual addiction conducted in 2014 argued that the "lack of empirical evidence on sexual addiction is the result of the disease's complete absence from versions of the Diagnostic and Statistical Manual of Mental Disorders."

 There have been debates regarding the definition and existence of sexual addictions for decades, as the issue was covered in a 1994 journal article.
 The Mayo Clinic considers sexual addiction a form of obsessive compulsive disorder and refer to it as "sexual compulsivity" (note that addiction has been defined as a compulsion toward rewarding stimuli, although the ASAM now describe it as "a primary, chronic disease of brain reward, motivation, memory and related circuitry.")).
 A paper dating back to 1988 and a journal comment letter published in 2006 asserted that sex addiction is itself a myth, a by-product of cultural and other influences.
 The 1988 paper argued that the condition is instead a way of projecting social stigma onto patients.
-"Love addiction" falls into the same controversial area as well since it refers to a frequent pattern of intimate relationships which can be a by product of cultural norms and commonly accepted morals.
+"Love addiction" falls into the same controversial area as well since it refers to a frequent pattern of intimate relationships which can be a byproduct of cultural norms and commonly accepted morals.